 Walk along the grove of sequoias to see the true magnitude of these giants and hike to scenic overlooks.
 Morro Rock is my favorite spot in Sequoia that provides 360-degree panoramic views of the Sierra Nevada mountains.

-However, Sequoia National Park isn’t one of the closest national parks near Las Vegas, and requires between 6-7 hours of driving, which is why it’s a good idea to combine it with a visit to Yosemite or other destinations in California.
+The drive from Las Vegas to Sequoia National Park is between 6-7 hours, which is why it’s a good idea to combine it with a visit to Yosemite or other destinations in California.

 It sits on the other side of the mountains from Yosemite and is more suited for travelers who make their trip to Los Angeles after visiting Las Vegas and then head to northern California.